 See how to upgrade Magento version to make things right.

 Magento 2 supports PHP 5.6.
 However, the performance has been improved in the 7th version by 25+%.

 Why make Magento 2 Varnish Cache Configuration?
 By enabling the accelerator you can transfer much more traffic without load speed losses.
 When working in production mode, the option will take over caching of most of the website content.

 To make the code read-through and execution faster, go on with the settings:

 Set the Merge CSS Files and Minify CSS Files fields to ‘Yes’.
 Click the Save Config button and clear the cache.

 Configure the CDN to step up your site load speed.

 Save the settings and clear the cache.

 Surely, it’s difficult to find a module that will work smoothly.
 However, pay attention to the developer’s authority and reliability.
 If you happen to come up with a bugged extension, check for the latest updates.
 The issue might have been already fixed.
-Contact the support team or uninstall the extension.
+Contact the support team or uninstall the extension with magento slow backend.

 Try our Full Page Cache Warmer for Magento 2 to automate the cache warming process.
 Warm important pages first and receive visual performance reports to manage the cache updating.